Things to Know About the Upcoming Medicare Open Enrollment

 When changing a plan, we suggest that you record relevant information like the Medicare representative you talked with, the date you contacted Medicare, and the actual information that you received.
 This information will help you file a claim just in case the Medicare Representative gives you wrong information.

 Medicare plans keep changing each year, and so are your health needs.
-On that account, Medicares Open Enrollment Period gives you the freedom to switch to a different plan, just in case you feel that the current plan does not meet your health needs.
+On that account, Medicare Open Enrollment Period gives you the freedom to switch to a different plan, just in case you feel that the current plan does not meet your health needs.
 If you want to find a better plan, compare rates and benefits with other plans offered.
+Check out updated information for 2019 here.
 If you need personalized help, give us a call!
 To compare current rates in your area online, click here.